Denver Broncos vs. Detroit Lions NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Lions stats and trends

-- Detroit has played 12 games, with eight wins against the spread.

-- The Lions are 3-1 ATS when underdogs by 10 points or more this season.
+- The Lions have been underdogs by 10.5 points or more three times this year and have covered the spread twice.

-- Detroit has gone over the point total in 33.3% of its opportunities this year (four times over 12 games with a set point total).
+- Detroit's games this season have hit the over in 33.3% of its opportunities (four times in 12 games with a set point total).

-- Detroit is 3-0 against the spread and 1-2 overall when the team notches more than 18.2 points.
+- Detroit is 3-0 against the spread and 1-2 overall in games when it puts up more than 18.2 points.

-- Detroit is 3-2 against the spread and 1-4 overall when the team picks up over 325.5 yards.
+- In games that Detroit picks up more than 325.5 yards, the team is 3-2 against the spread and 1-4 overall.

-- The Lions have turned the ball over 16 times this season, two more turnovers than the Broncos have forced (14).

 Home and road insights

-- In six road games this year, Detroit has gone over the total once.
+- In six away games this year, Detroit has hit the over once.

 Powered by Data Skrive.